 After your piece, step to the side of your music stand, gesture to your accompanist and bow from the waist, eyes to the floor, holding your flute in front of you.
 Collect your music after bowing!

-Tips for Solo and Ensemble Success
+Solo and Ensemble Guidelines

 Recital success tips 1 -6 and 12 – 15 apply; review and follow them!

 Arrive at the school 60 – 45 minutes early and to your room 10 – 15 minutes ahead of your scheduled time.